tituskaswii/dentalbeeAI/notes_app/README.md

 - Read all (and only) their notes
 - Delete their own note
 - Logout from their current account
+- Add an audio to a note (Cannot upload mp3 audio, user must record from within the app)

 A single `note` consists of the following data: